-Principle 2: Good practice develops reciprocity and cooperation among students.
-Feedback for Instructor Learning is enhanced when it is more like a team effort than a solo race.
+Principle 2: Good practice develops reciprocity and Feedback for Instructor cooperation among students.
+Learning is enhanced when it is more like a team effort than Evidence Found: a solo race.
 Good learning, like good work, is collaborative and social, not competitive and isolated.
 Working with others often increases involvement in learning.
 Sharing one's own ideas and responding to others' reactions sharpens thinking and deepens understanding.
-Evidence Found: Look for examples of the following: Regular opportunities for students to engage in one or more of the following activities: Formal and/or informal discussions of course topics Collaborative course assignments Strengths: Study groups Learners are asked to introduce themselves to the class with an "Introduce Yourself or Meet your Classmates" type of activity at the beginning of the course so students can begin to Areas for Improvement:
+Strengths: Look for examples of the following: ou enguisi Regular opportunities for students to engage in one or more of the following activities: Formal and/or informal discussions of

+course topics

+Collaborative course assignments

+Study groups

+Learners are asked to introduce themselves to the Areas for Improvement:

+class with an "Introduce Yourself or Meet your

+Classmates" type of activity at the

+beginning of the course so students can begin to